sikaeducation/curriculum/courses/201/standards/add-interactivity/topics/js-arrays/README.md

 Trying to access an index that doesn't exist (like `shoppingList[3]`) will throw an error.

+Indexes are zero-based, meaning that the first item has an index of 0, the second item has an index of 1, and so on.

 ## Methods, Properties, and Operations

 ### Adding and Removing Elements

+To add an element to an array:

+* Use `.push` to add an element to the end of an array
+* Use `.unshift` to add an element to the beginning of an array

+To remove an element from an array:

+* Use `.pop` to remove an element from the end of an array
+* Use `.shift` to remove an element from the beginning of an array

+For example:

 ```js
 const shoppingList = [